William Morgan (anti-Mason): Monument to Morgan

 Sacred to the memory of Wm.
 Morgan, a native of Virginia, a Capt. in the War of 1812, a respectable citizen of Batavia, and a martyr to the freedom of writing, printing and speaking the truth.
 He was abducted from near this spot in the year 1826, by Freemasons and murdered for revealing the secrets of their order.
 The court records of Genesee County and the files of the Batavia Advocate, kept in the Recorders office contain the history of the events that caused the erection of this monument.

 Representation in other media

 The pharmacist John Uri Lloyd based part of the background story of his popular scientific allegorical novel Etidorhpa (1895) on the kidnapping of William Morgan and the start of the Anti-Masonry movement.

 In his novel The Craft: Freemasons, Secret Agents, and William Morgan (2010), the author Thomas Talbot presents a fictional version of the William Morgan kidnapping.
 He portrays him as a British spy, includes rogue British Masons, and has presidential agents thwart an assassination plot.

+He is also featured in Timothy Liu's poem "Secret Combinations" from his 2005 book of poems, For Dust Thou Art.